-White House: Trump reversal of sanctions would be 'highly unusual'
+Conway wonders if Russian sanctions were intended to restrict Trump

 - Trump said that Americans should "get on with our lives" when asked about possible Russian sanctions

+Trump's statement and Conway's remarks in the interview were in line with what he said late Wednesday evening that Americans should "get on with our lives" when he was asked about the expected White House announcement.

+The President-elect and his transition team have been quick to rebuff the new intelligence assessment and dismiss out of hand any concerns about Russian influence in the election.
+But he has not publicly indicated whether he would reverse sanctions against Russia over the matter.

-Washington (CNN)President Barack Obama's top adviser on homeland security and counterterrorism said Thursday that it would be "highly unusual" for President-elect Donald Trump to reverse Obama's sanctions against Russia.
+Earlier Thursday, Obama's top adviser on homeland security and counterterrorism said it would be "highly unusual" for Trump to reverse Obama's sanctions.

 "I'm not going to talk about whatever conversations the President and President-elect have had since the election," Lisa Monaco told CNN's Jake Tapper on "The Lead."
 "I will say the reversal of sanctions ... would be highly unusual.
 Indeed, the sanctions usually remain in place until the activity and the reasons for them being imposed in the first place has been removed."